Restoring W-Class trams

 The Bendigo Trust is playing an important role in the ongoing maintenance of the W-Class tram fleet.

-Restoration of the fourth tram commenced in August 2014 and is expected to be complete in the third quarter of 2015.
+Restoration of the fourth tram has commenced and is expected to be complete in the first quarter of 2016.

 Trams are being restored to as close to their original appearance as possible, while meeting modern safety standards and having improved passenger comfort, performance and reliability.